How You Can Volunteer

 Rock Springs Nature Center

-Rock Springs Nature Center offers many indoor and outdoor volunteer opportunities.
+Rock Springs Nature Center offers indoor and outdoor volunteer opportunities.
 Some activities include:

-Volunteers stationed at the Information Desk inside the nature center greet patrons, answer questions, and assist staff with various projects.
+Volunteers stationed at the Information Desk inside the Nature Center greet patrons, answer questions, and assist staff with projects.
 Morning and afternoon shifts are available every day of the week.

-With several thousand Prairie Islander newsletters mailed out quarterly each year, we need volunteers to help put a mailing address labels on each newsletter!
+With several thousand Prairie Islander newsletters mailed every year, we need volunteers to help put address labels on each newsletter!
 This opportunity occurs four times a year.

 Volunteers help with special projects from time to time.
-For example, database entry, bird house building, photography, or cutting out items for craft projects, just to name a few.
+For example, database entry, bird house building, photography, or cutting out items for craft projects.
 Ask us about special projects to see if there is something for you!

-Work with education staff to help bring exciting programs to your community.
-Volunteers assist with presentations, special events, or work with the thousands of school children who visit the district each year.
+Work with education staff to bring exciting programs to your community.
+Volunteers assist with presentations, special events, or work with the thousands of school children who visit the District each year.
 We will provide any necessary training.
 Volunteer options include:

 - School Programs

 - Workshop Presentations

 - Hike Leaders